reactiflux/dopebot/README.md

 ## Running the bot

 Create an application in https://discordapp.com/developers/applications/.
-Put the bot token in the .env and build with docker.
+Put the bot token in the .env and run `npm run start`